oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 6. Now Navigate to ***Enterprise >> Compliance >> Results***

-    *Processing and displaying the results on the Compliance Results Page will take approximately take 3-5 minutes.
+    *Processing and displaying the results on the Compliance Results Page will take approximately 5 minutes to complete.
-    Optionally you could navigate to next task and revisit the results at a later point in time as well*
+    You may want to switch to the next 'Task 6: Self-Service to Request PDB Using PDBaaS complete step 20', then come back here to finish this task steps.*

     ![Navigate to result](images/compliance-navigate-results.png "  ")